stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 * the mapping between fully-qualified data map keys and their values

 The first set of key/value pairs is the **account state**.
-The Stacks peer calculates a MARF index over all accounts in each fork as they are created.
+The Stacks peer calculates an index over all accounts in each fork as they are created.

 The second set of key/value pairs is the **smart contract state**.
 It maps the _fully-qualified name_ of the smart contract to a bundle of metadata,